The Calgary Flames couldn’t have dreamt of Jonathan Huberdeau having a better start to this season.

 “I think working mentally with psychologists to get my confidence back, that’s what I did throughout the summer.
 I’m feeling good physically too, which I think is important, so there’s no excuses out there.”

 Not only is Huberdeau putting up points to start the season, but he’s quickly turning into a well-rounded forward.
-He’s even been killing penalties, which seems to be making head coach Ryan Huska happiest of all.
+He has even been killing penalties, which seems to be making head coach Ryan Huska happiest of all.

-Both Huberdeau and the Flames will look to continue their hot start tomorrow night in a game against the Edmonton Oilers.
-Puck drop in the Battle of Alberta is set for 6 pm MT.
+Both Huberdeau and the Flames will look to continue their hot start Sunday night in a game against the Edmonton Oilers.